blues-clues-security/orbitlink/README.md

 - [Utah State University White Paper on Satellite Telemetry](https://digitalcommons.usu.edu/cgi/viewcontent.cgi?article=8846&context=etd) section 2.2 has a table that shows the data used for measuring telemetry and could be used to make TT&C more realistic, section 3.1.3 shows the science packet breakdown, section 3.2.2 shows an overview of the overall TT&C packet

 ## Technical Walkthrough
+### Considerations
+- All python has been written in order to be compatible with version 3.4
 ### Sequence Diagrams
 **SOSI**
 `TrackWrite(): Write random tracks to specified host (Site Host) on port 7073`